nicolasromer/account-service/README.md

 3. `router.js` decides whether a request is valid based on url and http verb, and pipes request to the correct controller method.
 4. `controller.js` handles the high-level business logic. for the request, and handles responses and more detailed errors.
 5. `repository.js` handles the details of storing and updating accounts in memory.
 It's the interface for our persistence mechanism.
+6. `Account.js` represents our Account entity. it contains uuid generation logic and structures the data stored.
+It uses class syntax to remind us that it is mutated.

 ## Running locally
 - `docker-compose up` will bring up the services.